-In addition to seeing and hearing the “In the Beginning…” story, Awesome CD explains in a kid-friendly way the profound vocabulary and meanings found in Genesis 1.
-Through the story of Creation we see the power and majesty of God, as well as God’s joy and loving purpose in Creation, and our place in it.
+In addition to seeing and hearing the “In the Beginning…” story, Awesome CD explains in a kid-friendly way the profound vocabulary and imagery of Genesis 1.
+Through the Story of Creation we see the power and majesty of God, as well as God’s joy and loving purpose in Creation, and our place in it.
 See the ‘toggle’ below on this page for more info about how we handled the Creation story.

 Adam and Eve

 Kids enjoy our spirited and humorous retelling of the story of Adam and Eve in the Garden.
-Animated & narrated study notes help them understand the strange and sometimes difficult concepts found in this story.
+Clicking on our animated & narrated study notes helps them understand the strange and sometimes difficult concepts found in this story.
 God wants us to obey him, and stand up to admit our mistakes when God calls to us.
 And even after we are thrown out of the Garden, God goes with us!

 The Story of Jacob and Esau

-This is one of the stars of Awesome Bible Stories CD.
-Nearly 10 minutes of animated-narrated-interactive story PLUS learning activities and a fun game that has a story quiz embedded in it.
+This story’s presentation is one of the stars of Awesome Bible Stories CD.
+We tell the whole story of Jacob & Esau, including Laban, Rachel and Leah.
+After the story, there are learning activities and a fun game that has a story quiz embedded in it.